johnwcowan/r7rs-work/ProcessesCowan.md

 Specifies an alist that maps strings to strings, which becomes the initial environment of the child process.
 If omitted, the child process has the same environment as the parent.
 If the same key appears more than once in the alist, the first value is used, just as with `assoc`.

+`working-directory`

+Specifies the working directory of the newly created process as a string.

 `group`